okamgnienie/only-time/README.md

 ```

 ## Separator
-Default separator is set to `:`, but you can choose your own passing it as parameter while constructing object
+Default separator is set to `:`, but you can choose your own passing it as parameter while constructing object:
 ```javascript
 var T = new OnlyTime('.');
 ```